If you're looking for a home away from home, you've found the right place

-Your foreign transcripts must be evaluated by a member organization of National Council on the Evaluation of Foreign Education Credentials (NACES).
-When submitting for evaluation, request a an organization that holds membership in the National Association of Credential Evaluation Services (NACES).
+Your foreign transcripts must be evaluated by a member organization of either the National Council on the Evaluation of Foreign Education Credentials (NACES) or the Association of International Credential Evaluators (AICE).
 Fees for this service are the responsibility of the applicant.

 Language requirements for international applicants